LAKE COUNTY VETERINARY CLINICS, PLLC

 - Each pet can be accompanied by ONE family member.
 Our exam rooms are small and do not allow us to be six feet apart.

-- For end of life care, we will try to remain outside to accommodate your entire family.
-We ask that everyone still wears a mask, even outside due to the potential increase in the number of people.
+- For end-of-life care, we will try to remain outside to accommodate your entire family.
+We ask that everyone still wear a mask, even outside due to the potential increase in the number of people.

 - If your pet is sick or injured and needs extensive treatment or diagnostic work such as

 x-rays or lab tests, we may request that you wait in your car or leave them at the clinic until they have been treated; this is due to room and time constraints.

 - At the end of your appointment, a staff member may request that you return to your car for check-out to avoid congestion in our lobby and exam rooms.

 - If you are only picking up medications or food, please remain outside and a staff member will assist you.